Skip to table of contents

 Directory Information

 This is information which routinely appears in student directories and alumni publications and may be freely released.
 Upon written request by the student, directory information will be treated as confidential and released only with the student's consent except where disclosure is required or permitted by law.
-Students may at any time request that directory information be treated as confidential and released only with their consent.
+Students may at any time request that directory information be treated as confidential.
 Students should contact the Registrar at their specific campus location for the appropriate forms.
 Students should be advised that by withholding directory information, University officials are prohibited from releasing any form of information without their consent, or as permitted or required by law.
-This means the status of students who apply for an auto loan, good student discount, or apartment lease, or who need employment verification, enrollment verification, or loan deferments, etc., will only be verified by University officials when accompanied by a release from the student.
+This means the status of students who apply for an auto loan, good student discount, apartment lease, or who need employment verification, enrollment verification, or loan deferments, etc., will only be verified by university officials when accompanied by a release from the student.

 Directory information includes the following: